Aaron-Hsieh-0129/Cubed-Sphere-Shallow-Water-Model-A-grid/README.rst

    .. code-block:: bash

-      mkdir build
+      mkdir build && cd build
       cmake ..
+      # If you want to specify your compiler
+      cmake .. -DCMAKE_C_COMPILER=/your/compiler/path -DCMAKE_CXX_COMPILER=/your/compiler/path
       make

   If the dependencies are not detected, they will be installed in `project root/_deps`.

 4. You are able to run the model by running the command under the project folder: